Keep Up With Us

 Go ahead and subscribe to receive 1–2 emails per month.

 Breckenridge in December is like stepping into a real-life snow globe.
 Sparkling holiday lights and glittering snowflakes are enough to make any Grinch believe again.
 The entire month is filled with special events, holiday celebrations and plenty of reasons to head outside so be sure to mark your calendars for a December trip to Breckenridge this winter!

 It’s a truly magical time of the year.
 Here’s a lineup of the signature events:

 The Lighting of Breckenridge and Race of the Santas – Dec.
 7, 2019

 The holiday kickoff event typically falls on the first weekend in December and features hundreds of Santas racing down Main Street with milk and cookie “aid” stations followed by caroling, the official lighting up of the holiday lights in Blue River Plaza and throughout town and visits with Santa.
 This event is perfect for the whole family and includes a Holiday Dog Parade for your furry friends and a Reindeer Run for kids 12 and under.
 Everyone will enjoy seeing Santa’s early visit to Breckenridge to light the town tree and the holiday spirit.

 New Year’s Eve

-Ring in the New Year with parties and live music around town and watch the torchlight parade light up the runs of Breckenridge Ski Resort.
+Ring in the New Year with parties and live music around town and watch the Torchlight Parade light up the runs of Breckenridge Ski Resort.
 Continue the celebration at The Maggie Restaurant for Breckenridge’s premier NYE party featuring DJ Rockstar Aaron and an open bar.